forumone/gesso/README.md

 `[name].es6.js`, but this is not required by the compiler.
 JavaScript files should go in the appropriate folder under source (e.g. `source/03-components/menu` for menu-related JavaScript).
 There is not a separate folder for JS files as there was in previous versions of Gesso.

+All JavaScript files must have a unique name, even if they are in different directories.

 ### Modules
 Prefix the name of your JavaScript file with `_`, e.g. `_Menu.es6.js`.
 Import it to the appropriate